Brij V. Lal Prize

 The judges will privilege conceptually sophisticated submissions as well as empirically-based submissions drawn from rigorous analysis of archival records and/or field observations, and which demonstrate a fine literary sensibility.

-Entries must be submitted by the author, or by a third party with the author’s agreement, to bvlprize@gmail.com.
+Entries must be submitted by the author, or by a third party with the author’s agreement, to bvlprize@gmail.com, co-authored articles are welcome.
 A PDF of the entry should be provided.

 Closing date of submissions is 15th May 2025.
 The winner will be announced on 21 August 2025 to coincide with Brij’s date of birth.